medusajs/medusa/docs/content/advanced/backend/services/create-service.md

 ## Use a Service

-In this section, you'll learn how to use services throughout your Medusa server.
+In this section, you'll learn how to use services throughout your Medusa backend.
 This includes both Medusa's services and your custom services.

 :::note